-Mothers and fathers often face unique challenges during child custody cases.
-The Texas Family Code prohibits judges from making decisions based on a parent’s gender.
-However, societal norms often result in different roles for mothers and fathers within families.
-While some concerns apply to both parents, mothers frequently bear more daily responsibilities for their children, influencing how courts approach custody cases.
-This article highlights the key factors impacting mothers in Texas family law cases.
+Mothers and fathers both face unique challenges during child custody cases, but the issues they encounter can differ significantly.
+While the Texas Family Code ensures that judges do not base custody decisions on gender, societal norms often result in different roles for mothers and fathers within families.
+Although many concerns apply to both parents, mothers frequently shoulder more day-to-day responsibilities for their children, which can influence how courts approach custody cases.
+This article explores the key custody issues mothers face in Texas family law cases and how these factors can impact the outcome.

 Dispelling Misconceptions About Mothers in Custody Cases